 - Offers access to PostgreSQL server via HTTP protocol

 - It has an intuitive and powerful visual database designer

 - Efficient data manipulation and more significant security management

 - Gets slower while handling multiple database objects at the same time

 - The system to provide multi-user access becomes complicated sometimes

-At present, EMS SQL Manager can be downloaded for free of cost.
+At present, EMS SQL Manager can be downloaded for free.

 11. IBM DB2.